jrposada/react-jest-mock/README.md

 ```

 # Firing events
-All props passed to the mock component are accessible through the "propsRef" object and can be directly called inside and "act".
+All props passed to the mock component are accessible through the `propsRef` object and can be directly called inside and `act()`.
 ``` ts
 act(() => {
     MyDependencyMock.current.someCallback(...args)